Which Types of Firewood are Toxic?

 source

-Pressure-treated wood is wood that has been injected with preservative chemicals at high pressures so they are more resistent to decay.
-Home Depot states that one chemical used commonly in pressure-treated wood is alkaline copper quaternary.
+Pressure-treated wood is wood that has been injected with preservative chemicals at high pressures, so it is more resistant to decay.
+Home Depot states that one chemical commonly used in pressure-treated wood is alkaline copper quaternary.

-According to the EPA, the fumes created during the pressure treatment releases arsenic and other chemicals in the air.
+According to the EPA, the fumes created during the pressure treatment release arsenic and other chemicals into the air.

 Wood stain is made from a binder, a pigment, and a solvent, with the solvent sometimes being mineral spirits, and the binder made from linseed oil.